bmc/mc-nickname/README.md

 * Check out the repo.
 * You'll need a recent version of [Gradle](http://gradle.org)
 * Run: `gradle zip`
-* The resulting distribution is in `build/distributions/nickname.zip`.
+* The resulting distribution is in `build/distributions/mc-nickname.zip`.

 ## Installation

-Unpack the `nickname.zip` file you built above.
-The zip contains three jar
+Unpack the `mc-nickname.zip` file you built above.
+Unzipping will result in an `mc-nickname` subdirectory containing numerous jar files.
+Assuming the top-level directory of your Minecraft world is `$WORLD`, issue the following commands.
+(These commands are suitable for Unix and Mac systems.
+If you're on Windows, either use the appropriate Windows commands or run the following commands from a [Cygwin](http://www.cygwin.com/) shell.)

-files:
+    $ cd mc-nickname

-- The Scala Library plugin, which provides the Scala runtime library to Scala Bukkit plugins.
+    $ mkdir -p $WORLD/lib
-- The Scala Plugin API jar file.
+    $ cp mclib-0.2.jar scala-library-2.10.jar $WORLD/lib
-- `nickname.jar`, which contains the code for this plugin.
+    $ cp scala-library-plugin*.jar scala-plugin-api*.jar mc-nickname.jar $WORLD/plugins

-Copy all three jars to your server's `plugins` directory, adjust any permissions (see below), and restart or reload your server.
+Then, adjust any permissions (see below) and reload or restart your server.

 ## Permissions